jensGiehl/bardsungImageDownloader/README.md

 ## Good to know

-All URLs will be printed in the console output, so you can crap them up.
+All URLs will be printed in the console output, so you can grab them up.